-Violation of the Code of Academic Integrity must be reported to the principal who may record this information in the student's discipline record.
+Violation of the Code of Academic Integrity may be reported to the principal who will record this information in the student's discipline record.
 The teacher is expected to notify the student's parents of the violation and academic consequences.